coinbotnet/coinbot/README.md

 ## Building docker image

-You can use already built images on hub.docker.com.
-The only official repo is https://hub.docker.com/u/pniewiadomski

 To build an image from sources you'll need to run below command in the root directory

 `docker build -t coinbot .`